theochem/horton/doc/download_and_install_setup_cfg.rst

 Instead of the library-specific variables above, there are also general methods to configure the compiler and linker.

-One may specify a colon-separated list of non-standard directories with include files in the ``CPATH`` environment variable.
+You may specify a colon-separated list of non-standard directories with include files in the ``CPATH`` environment variable.
 For example::

     export CPATH=/usr/include/libint2